elyra-ai/pipeline-schemas/common-pipeline/pipeline-flow/README.md

 ## The WDP Common Pipeline Flow Specification

 ### Overview
-This note contains an overview of a version 1 proposal for a Common Pipeline JSON specification.
-The purpose of the common specification is to enable interoperability between various data processing and modeling applications within the Watson Data Platform.
-The eventual goal is to standardize on this format across WDP applications.
+This note contains an overview of the Common Pipeline JSON specification.
+The purpose of the common specification is to enable interoperability between various data processing and modeling applications.
+The eventual goal is to standardize on this format across applications.

 Previously there existed the notion of two separate document types: One for pipeline flow authoring and another for execution.
 The Common Pipeline Flow specification was designed with both use cases in mind, such that it can be used as both a persistence format in flow authoring tools and as the executable pipeline format for backend processors.